Gauri-r/svnRepository/SeleniumProject/Code/AutoITProject/Readme.txt

-This file contains project info.
+This file contains project information.